mf879/robotics-projects/README.md

 Arduino and C++ builds I have designed, wired and tested myself.
 Each folder holds the code, the wiring, the bench tests and what I would change next.

-Marco Faria, second year General Engineering, University of Cambridge.
+Marco Faria, second year  Engineering, University of Cambridge.

 Start with the self balancing robot if you only look at one.